7 Fun Office Birthday Ideas That Are as Easy as Pie

 Whether you are looking for some birthday surprise ideas for the boss or some coworker birthday ideas that everyone will enjoy – you’ll be sure to find here!

 Before we dive into our best office birthday ideas, let’s quickly explore why all this birthday stuff matters in the first place.

 Culture of Recognition

-A more traditional approach to workplace culture might question the need to celebrate birthdays at all.
+A more traditional approach to workplace culture might question the need for birthday celebration in office at all.
 This is usually the point of view of team members who say things like, “We’re all adults here,” or “This isn’t Kindergarten” when they put up a stink about having to watch someone blow out candles.